Bloodrock: Style and personnel change (1972-1973)

+Unspoken Words, Break-Up (1974-1976)

-The end of the road for Bloodrock came in 1975.
-Nick Taylor quit the group, he was replaced by Warren's brother, Bill Ham, and Randy Reader was replaced by Matt Betton, and an album, Unspoken Words, remained unreleased until 2000, when it was included as part of the CD release Triptych (along with Passage and Whirlwind Tongues).
+Nick Taylor quit the group, and was replaced by Warren's brother, Bill Ham, while Randy Reader was replaced by Matt Betton.
+An album, later titled Unspoken Words, was recorded, but Capitol rejected the material due to the group’s waning popularity, and the recordings would go unreleased until 2000 when it was included as part of the CD release Triptych (along with cuts from Passage and Whirlwind Tongues).

+The band would break up not long after they were dropped by Capitol, performing their last gig on April 14, 1974 in Flint, Michigan.

+After the breakup, Rutledge, Pickens, and Taylor hired a rhythm section and briefly formed a Bloodrock spinoff group, performing in small clubs for about a year.

+In 1976, Capitol issued a greatest hits album, Bloodrock N Roll, which featured only tracks from the first three albums and the live set.

+Around the same time, the original lineup temporarily put their differences aside and attempted a comeback.
+Initially led by Rutledge, the group lasted long enough to record some demos, including a cover of Heartbreak Hotel, Rutledge eventually dropped out, and was replaced by Rusty Robertson, a friend of Pickens, but due to lack of label interest, and the departure of Cobb, the band called it quits.

 2005 reunion concert

 A reunion concert featuring all five members of the original lineup (Jim Rutledge, Lee Pickens, Ed Grundy, Nick Taylor, and Stevie Hill), plus Chris Taylor (Nick's son) in place of drummer Rick Cobb III from the classic six-member lineup, was held on March 12, 2005, in Fort Worth, for the benefit of their keyboardist Stevie Hill, to help with medical costs related to his combating leukemia.
 The reunion concert was filmed and released on DVD.

 Nick Taylor (born Doyle Taylor in Texas on October 29, 1946) died on March 10, 2010, after a car accident in Cleburne, Texas, at age 63.

 Stevie Hill died on September 12, 2013, from leukemia.